 3. The inspection date markings are wrong!
 "United States, 1839, MS" markings on the blade are left justified using the same stamp.
 Also, it should only be stamped "US" not spelled out on this date, and not all the same size.
 United States stamped may be considered correct provided all markings are centered and not "left justified."

-4. The revits in the grip are zinc and should be brass.
+4. The revits in the grip are zinc, which is wrong.

-Every other dated Ames sword artillery sword I have fond has been correct
+Every other dated Ames sword artillery sword I have found has been correct .